 - building research capacity in informal science learning.

 To bridge the practice and research gap by:

-- Translating, communicating and documenting the outcomes of research into practice
+- communicating and documenting the outcomes of research and translating them into practice.

 To share knowledge and experience by:

 - encouraging the sharing of knowledge and skills relating to informal science learning - between researchers and practitioners, across different countries (particularly the UK, the Republic of Ireland and the USA), and across different areas of research expertise.

 Science Learning+ grants will be funded in two phases: